numbworks/NW.NGramTextClassification/docs/Documentation-NW.NGramTextClassification.md

 using NW.NGramTextClassification;
 using NW.NGramTextClassification.LabeledExamples;
 using NW.NGramTextClassification.TextClassifications;
+using NW.NGramTextClassification.TextSnippets;

 /*...*/

+TextSnippet textSnippet
-string text = "We are looking for several skilled and driven developers to join our team.";
+    = new TextSnippet(text: "We are looking for several skilled and driven developers to join our team.");
 List<LabeledExample> labeledExamples = CreateLabeledExamples();

 ITextClassifier textClassifier = new TextClassifier();
-TextClassifierSession session = textClassifier.ClassifyOrDefault(text, labeledExamples);
+TextClassifierSession session = textClassifier.ClassifyOrDefault(textSnippet, labeledExamples);

 Console.WriteLine(session.Results[0].Label);
 ```

 The entry point of the library (`TextClassifier`) offers a quite self-explanatory `ClassifyOrDefault` method.

-The `text` variable contains the string of text that we need to categorize, while the `labeledExamples` variable contains the collection of strings that already have a label associated to them and that we will use to train the library.
+The `textSnippet` object contains the string of text that we need to categorize, while the `labeledExamples` is a collection of strings that already have a label associated to them and that we will use to train the library.

 Here how `labeledExamples` is getting populated (strings are truncated at `[...]` for a readibility purpose):